Reduce the day to one indoor place to build around

 Last updated · Next review due

 When the family plan falls apart in Providence, cut the scope fast.
-Choose one indoor anchor, keep food and movement nearby, and protect the easiest part of the city you already solved instead of trying to save the whole original itinerary.
+Choose one indoor place to build around, keep food and movement nearby, and protect the easiest part of the city you already solved instead of trying to save the whole original itinerary.

 Providence works well for families when the fallback stays compact.
 The day gets harder when adults try to rescue every original stop instead of picking one calmer replacement.